Battle of Höchstädt (1800): General engagement

 Lecourbe made several feints on the bridge at Dillingheim, but his reconnaissance suggested instead that he focus on the bridges at Gremsheim, Blindheim and Höchstädt, which he did the next day.
-A small group of 80 or so men from the 94th Demi-Brigade managed a spectacular crossing of the river.
-After stripping their clothing and weapons, and loading them into a small raft, the naked men swam the river, pulling their weapons on rafts behind them.
+A small group of 80 or so men from the 94th Demi-brigade managed a spectacular crossing of the river.
+After stripping their clothing and weapons, and loading them into a small raft, the naked men swam the river, pulling their raft behind them.
 Once reaching the other side, they took possession of several guns and some ammunition, wood, and materials.
 Here they held their position until some artillery men managed to scramble across the wreck of the bridge at Gremsheim and support them.
-The pioneers and bridge builders reconstructed the bridges under Austrian fire, allowing the remainder of the 94th crossed the river.
+The pioneers and bridge builders reconstructed the bridges under Austrian fire, allowing the remainder of the 94th to cross the river.
 This accomplishment seemed to mark the turning point of the action, at least it did to Moreau, who mentioned it at length in his dispatch.
-A full Austrian Corps maintained a stand at Höchstädt, but were dislodged by repeated attacks of carabiners, cuirassiers and hussars, who took about 2,000 of the Austrians and Würtembergers as prisoners, along with some cannons and standards.
+A full Austrian corps maintained a stand at Höchstädt, but were dislodged by repeated attacks of carabiners, cuirassiers and hussars, who took about 2,000 of the Austrians and Würtembergers as prisoners, along with some cannons and standards.